 6. If I move, how do I change my child’s address?

+You may contact the main office of your child’s school and complete an address change.
 In order to change the address of a child, proof of residency documents must be provided which include a current utility bill (electricity, home phone, gas, or cable bill), a rental lease agreement or mortgage papers in the name of the parent, legal guardian or person having care and/or control of the school aged child that verifies that the child is a resident of New Haven.

 7. Can a child use two addresses or a P.O Box for registration?